shahzeb79/express-demo-app/README.md

 # express-app-demo

-This is a simple express.js app to be pass through central CI and CD process using Jenkins deployed on kubernetes cluster hosted on Local machines.
+This is a simple express.js app to be pass through central CI and CD process using Jenkins and Travis deployed on kubernetes cluster hosted on Local machines.
 [Mocha](http://mochajs.org/) and
 [Supertest](https://github.com/visionmedia/supertest) are used for unit and integration testing.
 [Istanbul](http://gotwarlost.github.io/istanbul/) is used for viewing code coverage.
 Note that this